sakul987/wg-container/README.md

 For ufw it uses the interface "enp5s0" by default to allow the namespace to connect to the internet.
 Use flag -i to specify the interface.

-Also this currently only supports one VPN/namespace, I might add the possibility to create multiple connections / namespaces automatically.
+~~Also this currently only supports one VPN/namespace, I might add the possibility to create multiple connections / namespaces automatically.~~ It is now possible to use multiple connections simultaneously.

 The script uses wgquick up & down to connect to the VPN, make sure you have wireguard-tools installed.